-Due to certain 2020 world events, each experiment session was conducted using video conferencing software with the participants submitting ratings using an online form.
+Due to the COVID19 pandemic, each experiment session was conducted using video conferencing software with the participants submitting ratings using an online form.
 As well as the data that the participants filled in the form with, the audio from the sessions was recorded and transcribed to methodically extract the explanations for why the participants assigned the ratings they did.

 I wish to understand the population of working mathematicians, which here means people who work professionally as mathematicians or students of mathematics or mathematical sciences such as physics.
 That is, people who are mathematically trained but who do not necessarily have experience with proof assistants.